 Tell us a little about your story – what is your book about?

-Special is the book that I needed when my 6-month-old son was diagnosed with cerebal palsy and I felt like my whole world was ending.
-I was obsessing over things, like ‘Why me’, and I was so scared about what the future would look like.
+Special is the book that I needed when my 6-month-old son, Arlo, was diagnosed with cerebal palsy and I felt like my whole world was ending.
+I was obsessing over things, like ‘Why me?’, and I was so scared about what the future would look like.

-I was really desperate for a glimpse of ‘older Arlo’, my son, just to check that he would definitely be walking.
+I was really desperate for a glimpse of ‘older Arlo’, just to check that he would definitely be walking.
 Him being able to walk was the biggest deal ever for me.
-What I didn’t want to do at the point was meet other parents of kids raising with disabilities - that was the last thing I wanted to do - but it was a thing all of the specialists were saying I should do.
+What I didn’t want to do at that point was meet other parents raising kids with disabilities (that was the last thing I wanted to do) – but it was a thing all of the specialists were saying I should do.

 I ended up interviewing over 50 parents all over the world, with kids with all sorts of disabilities, and this book is a big mish-mash of their advice, their insights, their hindsight.
 I also spoke to professionals – psychologists and specialists in the disability sector – who gave me expert guidance, meditations, those sort of things, to help as well.